 Tuition

-2023 tuition for the Certificate in Nonprofit Management for Practitioners is $1,875.
-00. Partial or full scholarships may be available for qualified candidates.
+2025 tuition for the Certificate in Nonprofit Management for Practitioners is $1,925.00.
+Partial or full scholarships may be available for qualified candidates.
 The course consists of twelve (12) sessions and forty-five (45) classroom hours.
-Scholarships will be prioritized for applicants from small nonprofits and applicants of color from underrepresented communities.
+Full and partial scholarships will be prioritized for applicants from underrepresented communities and from small nonprofits (generally evaluated by budget and staff size).
+2025 scholarship availability will be based on the final applicant pool and this year’s overall funding.

-Applications for the 2023 certificate course will be accepted until Friday, July 14, 2023.
 The class will be capped at 30 participants.
-Applicants will be notified by August 1, 2023.
+Applicants will be notified by or on August 1, 2024.

 Sponsorship